Practice Information for Carers in brief:

 You may be a carer whether or not you live in the same house as the person you care for.
 If you receive a Carers Allowance or a direct payment to enable you to buy a service or equipment to help you in your caring role you are still a carer.
 If the person you care for, moves to live in a residential or nursing home you may still be a carer if you spend time managing their affairs and making sure that they are well cared for.

-People employed to give care i.e. care assistants, care workers, nursing staff, etc are not included in this definition of carers, nor are people who work for organisations on a voluntary basis.
+People employed to give care like care assistants, care workers, nursing staff, etc. are not included in this definition of carers, nor are people who work for organisations on a voluntary basis.